powerfool/hydrate/README.md

 # Hydrate

-A Claude Code plugin that reminds you to drink water and stand up every 45 minutes.
+> The biggest risk of using Claude Code is not cognitive offloading.
+It's dehydration.

-Every 45 minutes, Claude will open its next response with a reminder — alternating between a drink water prompt and a stand up & stretch prompt.
+**Hydrate** is a Claude Code plugin that reminds you to drink water and stand up every 45 minutes so you don't rot in your chair.

 ## Installation